AndrewWalsh/at-your-service/README.md

   <p align="center">
     A frontend dev tool for network observability and schema/code generation.
 Uses service workers as a proxy to record requests/responses as they happen.
 Generates OpenAPI schemas and model code from these in 10+ languages

-    Create OpenAPI 3.1 specifications and generate code from network request/response bodies in 10+ languages
     <br />
     <br />
     👷 <code>alpha</code> / <code>POC</code> 👷